imnotjames/infra-dotfiles/docs/reference/project.md

 `support`     | General Support inquiries.
 `bugs`        | Bug Reports.
-`crashes`     | Crash Logs and other similar Reports `alert:high`  | High Severity Alerts, such as "critical" thresholds.
+`crashes`     | Crash Logs and other similar Reports `deploy`      | The start, success, or failure of each deploy.
+`alert:high`  | High Severity Alerts, such as "critical" thresholds.
 `alert:low`   | Low Severity Alerts, such as "warning" thresholds.
 `exception`   | Exceptions and Regressions, such as from Sentry.